MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/home-page.md

 ### Limitations

 The Business events that occur in Finance and Operations are processed asynchronously across multiple systems to deliver them to the target endpoint.
-Therefore, the order in which they're emitted in Finance and Operations isn't guaranteed to preserve the order in which they are delivered to the endpoints.
+Therefore, the order in which they're emitted in Finance and Operations isn't guaranteed to preserve the order in which they're delivered to the endpoints.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]